 This guide will help you to understand the common causes of roof leaks and some of the steps that can be taken to fix the problem.
-If you spot a roof leak, don’t put it off; it’s time to sort the issue immediately.
+If you spot a roof leak, don’t put it off.
+You can sort the issue right away.

 Roof leaks often go unnoticed for some time.
 Damp can build up slowly, especially when the cause of the leak is just a small crack or hole.
 Remember, ‘maintenance and wear and tear’ is not covered on our policies, so if you have a roof leak, you’ll need to fix the issue quickly.